 Plus, I had a traveling buddy, a lovely companion, my partner Damien to come along with me.

-I couldn’t have asked for a nicer, perfect gift to take home with me.
+I couldn’t have asked for more, what a perfect gift to take home with me!

 His father was a journalist and lived in Japan in the 1960s so he grew up with fond memories of listening to all the story tales from Japan back then.
 Ever since he was a child, it has been Damien’s dream to go to Japan one day.